KittyGiraudel/a11y-dialog/README.md

 ## Disclaimer & credits

-This repository is a fork from [accessible-modal-dialog ↗](https://github.com/gdkraus/accessible-modal-dialog) by Greg Kraus.
-We at Edenspiekermann are big fans of the original version, although we discovered we could improve it and make it even better.
-On top of that, the original script depends on jQuery, which happened to be a problem for us.

-The original repository being apparently unmaintained, we decided to fork it and release our own version of the accessible modal dialog.
-All credits to the original author.
+Originally, this repository was a fork from [accessible-modal-dialog ↗](https://github.com/gdkraus/accessible-modal-dialog) by Greg Kraus.
+It has gone through various stages since the initial implementation and both packages are no longer similar in the way they work.